Dinner tonight: Broiled arctic char meets citrus sauce, a longtime favorite recipe from Sally Schneider’s A New Way to Cook.

 - 3 tablespoons olive oil, divided

 - four 3- to 4-ounce fillets Arctic Char

 - 1 tablespoon neutral oil

 - Position a rack 3 inches from the broiler.
-(Note: I can position a rack only 4 inches from the broiler.
-To get the pan 3 inches from the heat source, I turn over a rimmed sheet pan and set it on the rack—I do this when the fish is ready to be broiled.)
+(Note: To get the pan 3 inches from the heat source, you may have to turn over a rimmed sheet pan and set it on the rack.)
 Preheat the broiler to high.